piephai/V2Ray/README.md

 # V2ray Server Setup Guide

-I attempted to install V2Ray on several cloud hosting platforms, including AWS (including Lightsail) and Digital Ocean.
-Despite experimenting with numerous configurations, I was unable to locate a configuration that can reliably penetrate China's Great Firewall on AWS servers.
-Vultr had trouble accepting my payment card, so I had to look for options.
-I opted to use Digital Ocean.
-Digital Ocean has been running smoothly over several weeks, with excellent reliability and negligible speed loss.
+I tried to install V2Ray on several cloud hosting platforms, including AWS (including Lightsail) and Digital Ocean.
+However, none of the configurations I experimented with could reliably penetrate China's Great Firewall on AWS servers.
+Vultr rejected my payment card, so I had to look for alternatives.
+I chose Digital Ocean.
+Digital Ocean has been running smoothly for several weeks, with excellent reliability and minimal speed loss.

-Since each server only costs $5 a month in China, using this system has been economical.
-Although there is the potential for commercial use, my main objective is to provide this information to travellers to China so they can avoid spending $30/month on services like Astrill that frequently require moving between servers.
-Both Astrill and the V2Ray, in my experience, worked, however I found the V2Ray setup to be more dependable.
+Using this system has been economical, as each server only costs $5 a month in China.
+Although it has the potential for commercial use, my main goal is to provide this information to travelers to China so they can save $30/month on services like Astrill that often require switching between servers.
+Both Astrill and V2Ray worked in my experience, but I found the V2Ray setup to be more reliable.

-However, there are a few drawbacks as compared to other VPNs like Astrill, such as the lack of URL-specific bypasses.
-This may not be a major concern for me while travelling in China, but it may be an issue if you plan to reside here for an extended period of time.
+However, there are some drawbacks compared to other VPNs like Astrill, such as the lack of URL-specific bypasses.
+This may not be a big issue for me while traveling in China, but it may be a problem if you plan to live here for a long time.

-If you want to avoid VPNs entirely, the simplest way is to use a SIM card from Hong Kong (if you're flying in from there) or roam with a SIM card from your home country.
-For example, if you have a SIM card from Malaysia, you may use that SIM card to roam in China while getting 2GB of data per day for only 99RM ($21 US) per month.
-This may end up being more affordable than getting a SIM card in China.
-However, without a local Chinese phone number you won't be able to use some local services such as order takeout and buying tickets via WeChat.
+If you want to avoid VPNs altogether, the easiest way is to use a SIM card from Hong Kong (if you're flying in from there) or roam with a SIM card from your home country.
+For example, if you have a SIM card from Malaysia, you can use that SIM card to roam in China while getting 2GB of data per day for only 99RM ($21 US) per month.
+This may be cheaper than getting a SIM card in China.
+However, without a local Chinese phone number, you won't be able to use some local services such as ordering takeout and buying tickets via WeChat.

 ## Setting up a V2ray Server

 ### Digital Ocean Account Setup

 1. **Create a Digital Ocean Account:**
-   - Sign up for a Digital Ocean account using a referral link, like this one: [Digital Ocean Referral Link](https://m.do.co/c/648197605dfe) this will give you $200 of credit to be used witihin 2 months.
+   - Sign up for a Digital Ocean account using a referral link, like this one: [Digital Ocean Referral Link](https://m.do.co/c/648197605dfe) this will give you $200 of credit to be used within 2 months.
-   - Note: Students can get $200 credit that is valid for year via Github Education.
+   - Note: Students can get a $200 credit that is valid for a year via GitHub Education.

 2. **Add Billing Information:**
    - Add your billing information by linking a credit card to your Digital Ocean account.
 While other cloud providers can be used, AWS is not recommended due to potential issues.